+This is counted as the number of commercial partners with a viable business case in the developing country at the end of the project.
 Commercial viability measures whether the DGBP projects have led to sustainable commercial activities in developing countries (not necessarily in the form originally envisaged, could be in another target area/country, with other partners etc but attribution to the support from DGBP should be clear).

 Each partnership project will formulate its own target for viability, which can be expressed in quantitative and/or qualitative measures.
-At the end of the project period, the project will qualify whether this target has been met and the indicator will be reported upon as 'below', 'meets' or 'exceeds' target.
+At the end of the project period, the project will qualify whether this target has been met.

-Viability is linked to several of the SDGs depending on the nature of the project, but will always be linked to SDG 1: No Poverty, SDG8: Decent Work and Economic Growth and SDG12: Responsible Consumption and Production.
+Viability is linked to several of the SDGs depending on the nature of the project, but will always be linked to SDG8: Decent Work and Economic Growth and SDG12: Responsible Consumption and Production.

-Indicator 2.4: Awareness of responsible business conduct and capacity to work with RBC in the partnership RBC should be reported at an annual basis.
-Self-assessment on the fulfilment of the five steps is to be provided in annual reports and project completion reports.
+Indicator 2.4: Percentage of partner companies with responsible business conduct Self-assessment on the fulfilment of the five steps is to be provided in annual reports and project completion reports.
 RBC takes point of departure in the activities of the partnership project - in practice it will depend on the nature of the activities which partner is leading the activities.

-The DGBP partnerships are expected to work with Responsible Business Conduct (RBC) as a minimum as defined in the below five steps, while extending RBC awareness to local partners: Step I: An initial screening must be carried out using e.g. the DGBP/DMDP Risk Screening Tool or similar.
-No initial screening - 0 points Initial screening - 2 points (Max 2 points) Step II: In case significant issues are identified, further and more detailed assessments must be carried out using tools which are benchmarking against international standards and that are internationally acknowledged No detailed assessment - 0 points Detailed assessment - 2 points (Max 2 points) Step III: Formulate a brief Responsible Business Conduct Action Plan to account for how negative impacts will be addressed and monitored.
-No RBC action plan - 0 points RBC Action Plan formulated - 2 points (Max 2 points) Step IV: Establish a system to ensure follow up and continuous improvement, including appointing a person from the key business partner with overall responsibility No management system - 0 points RBC responsible appointed - 2 points And management system in place - 4 points (Max 4 points) Step V: Follow-up of the RBC Action Plan, monitor and report in DGBP reporting (Max 4 points) Not included in reporting - 0 points Included in reporting - 2 points Yearly sustainability report published - 4 points 0-9 pointsBelow10 pointsMeet (2 points in each category required)11-16 pointsExceedsAwareness of and capacity to work with RBC is a measure of DGBP contribution to SDG8: Decent Work andEconomic Growth and SDG12: Responsible Consumption and Production.More information can be found in the RBC Guidance Note.
-The leverage ratio gives an indication on the amount cted catalytic role after investment is realised. 'otal Budget - Danida contribution)/Danida contribution. nt of funds raised per DKK of Danida contribution.
-In the nercial partners contribute at least 25% of total costs.
+The DGBP partnerships are expected to work with Responsible Business Conduct (RBC) as a minimum as defined in the below five steps:

+Step I: An initial screening must be carried out using e.g. the DGBP/DMDP Risk Screening Tool or similar.

+Step II: In case significant issues are identified, further and more detailed assessments must be carried out using tools which are benchmarking against international standards and that are internationally acknowledged.

+Step III: Formulate a brief Responsible Business Conduct Action Plan to account for how negative impacts will be addressed and monitored.

+Step IV: Establish a system to ensure follow up and continuous improvement, including appointing a person from the key business partner with overall responsibility.

+Step V: Follow-up of the RBC Action Plan, monitor and report in DGBP reporting.

+Awareness of and capacity to work with RBC is a measure of DGBP contribution to SDG8: Decent Work and Economic Growth and SDG12: Responsible Consumption and Production.

+More information can be found in the RBC Guidance Note.

+Indicator 2.5: Amount of private investments mobilised in partnership projects

+Investment leverage is tracked to confirm the expected catalytic role after investment is realised.

+The investments mobilised is calculated as the total financial investment or value of equipment invested in the commercial partners during the project.

+The leverage ratio gives an indication on the amount of funds raised per DKK of Danida contribution.
+Leverage is a measure of DGBP contribution to SDG17 Partnerships for the goals.